 Much of Mongolia remains as pristine as Montana at the turn of the 19th century.
 “Lewis and Clark went to the American west about 200 years ago,” Mark Jonstad reminded me.
-Johnstad’s company, Mongolia River Outfitters, hosts journeys for anglers on two rivers in the country.
+Johnstad’s employer, Mongolia River Outfitters, hosts journeys for anglers on two rivers in the country.
 He’s been coming to Mongolia for thirty years.

 “Today, they (Lewis and Clark) would find the American west almost unrecognizable.
 If Chingiss Khan, who lived more than 700 years ago, rode across that ridge tomorrow, he’d say ‘I know where I am.
 It looks almost the same.’”